Chippalrus/tournament-data-bar/README.md

 # Tournament Data Bar
 This is specifically built for Starcraft: Broodwar, but project can be adapted for other uses.
 It runs on Astro to pull data from google sheets to display data for OBS browser source overlay.
+This is a tool for casters to easily display match data and easily edit them via Google Sheets without fiddling too much with OBS.

 # Google Sheet setup
 This specific build/deployment requires Google Sheets to have these specific headers.
 (Not in any order)